 Allowance for doubtful accounts: The Company reviews its credit sales and determines the balance for the allowance for doubtful accounts.
-The Company has determined that no allowance for doubtful accounts is required as of June 30, 2018.
-Allowance for inventory obsolescence: The Company reviewed the recoverable amount of its inventory for the three months ended June 30, 2018; the Company determined that no write- down was required; however, the value of certain inventory acquired in the acquisition of Group Mobile was adjusted to reflect the lower of cost and net realizable value and was included in the gain on acquisition.
-For additional information, see Note 5, "COST OF REVENUE" and Note 10, "BUSINESS COMBINATION" of these financial statements.
+The Company has determined that no allowance for doubtful accounts is required as of September 30, 2018.
+Allowance for inventory obsolescence: The Company reviewed the recoverable amount of its inventory for the three months ended September 30, 2018 and incurred a write-down of 8,670 (September 30, 2017 - $10,313$) which was included in the cost of revenue.
+For additional information, see Note 5, "COST OF REVENUE " of these financial statements.
 Valuation of deferred tax asset: The Company estimates the probability that taxable profits will be available to be offset against deductible temporary differences and thus give rise to a deferred tax asset.
-The Company has reviewed the expected profitability and determined that a deferred tax asset should be recognized at June 30, 2018, as it is probable that the asset will be utilized.
+The Company has reviewed the expected profitability and determined that a deferred tax asset should be recognized at September 30, 2018, as it is probable that the asset will be utilized.
 Valuation of warrants and stock-based compensation: The Company estimates the fair value of stock- based compensation issued for goods or services based on the Black-Scholes Option Pricing Model for warrants and share options with a service condition.
 The Company has judged that the fair value of the services could not be determined; therefore, the fair value of the shares, share options and warrants was used in the measurement of the transactions.
 The Black- Scholes Option Pricing Model was used to value the warrants issued as part of the consideration for the purchase of Group Mobile.
 These methods of valuation were applied to the equity transactions during the period (Note 12, "SHARE CAPITAL, OPTIONS AND CONTRIBUTED SURPLUS").
 Valuation of assets acquired in Business Combination The Company estimates the value of the assets acquired in the business combination on the basis of fair value to the ongoing business of Group Mobile.
 For additional information, See Note 10, "BUSINESS COMBINATION" of these financial statements.
 Recognition of SR&ED tax credits/Government grants: The Company estimates SR&ED credits based on historical and forward looking analysis.
 SR&ED credits are estimated and recognized rateably throughout the year based on management's expectation of projects undertaken for the current year that will comply with the conditions attaching to them.
 Similarly, government grants, recorded as other revenue, are recognized when all conditions have been met, the grant has been earned and the grant is non-refundable.